 Read on to make the most of your nonprofit’s social media in 2021 and beyond.

-Many prospective donors and volunteers will seek out your nonprofit’s social media accounts when they want to learn more about your organization.
+Many prospective donors and volunteers will seek out your nonprofit’s online accounts when they want to learn more about your organization.
 If your accounts don’t exist – or if they’re outdated – it can reflect poorly on your work.
 On the other hand, if your social media is engaging and consistent, it can show people that your nonprofit is organized and well-run.

-As you’ll learn below, a thoughtful social media presence can also help grow your community, your volunteer recruitment, and your fundraising efforts.
+As you’ll learn below, a thoughtful online social presence can also help grow your community, your volunteer recruitment, and your fundraising efforts.
 When it comes to your nonprofit’s digital presence, a little bit of consistent effort can yield big results!

 Growing your audience might seem like a daunting task.
 But, you can organically grow your nonprofit’s community just by having an active social media presence and posting regularly!

 Having an up-to-date social media presence makes it easy for your existing supporters and volunteers to “tag” your organization in relevant posts.
 And, when you post updates about your organization’s work, your supporters and stakeholders can share the posts with their connections.
 This can lead to new followers, volunteers, and donations.